Function (song): Critical reception

 When reviewing for The Block Brochure: Welcome to the Soil 2, Allmusic stated that "Minimal bass and scrappy attitude turn "Function" into a five-star pusher anthem."
 RapReviews also gave the song a positive review by saying "The Trend produced song is all the way new school with YG, IAmSu and Problem.
 40 still steals the show though."

 Remixes

 The official remix features Chris Brown, Young Jeezy, Problem, French Montana & Red Cafe.
 Rapper Tyga freestyled the song on his Well Done 3 mixtape.

 Chart performance

-On March 24, "Function" reached #62 on the U.S. Billboard Hot R&B/Hip-Hop Songs chart, before the album was released.
-"Function" has also peaked at #42 on the Billboard Rap chart.
-It debuted on the Billboard Bubbling Under Hot 100 Singles chart at #22 on May 13, 2012.
+On March 24, "Function" reached No. 62 on the U.S. Billboard Hot R&B/Hip-Hop Songs chart, before the album was released.
+"Function" has also peaked at No. 42 on the Billboard Rap chart.
+It debuted on the Billboard Bubbling Under Hot 100 Singles chart at No. 22 on May 13, 2012.
 It is E-40's first appearance on that chart since 2008's "Wake It Up", featuring Akon.